jasmine lynea 2024

 Jasmine Lynea

-jasmine lynea is a non-binary, queer multi-media futurist, storyteller, archivist, and teaching artist who radically dreams beyond the boundaries of our reality.
+Jasmine Lynea is a queer filmmaker and visual artist whose work centers around themes such as self-love, childhood, and spirituality through science.
 Their work navigates the fluid spaces between truth and myth, offering vibrant, unconventional narratives that envision a loving, queer, and colorful liberating future.

-As a 2022 BlackStar Filmmaker Lab fellow, jasmine wrote and directed the fantasy sci-fi short The Love Machine, which premiered at the BlackStar Film Festival.
+As a 2022 BlackStar Filmmaker Lab fellow, jasmine wrote and directed the fantasy sci-fi short The Love Machine, which premiered at the BlackStar Film Festival and screened at the Afrikana Film Festival.
 In 2023, their eccentric work earned them fellowships and grants from Mural Arts, the Velocity Fund, Flaherty’s Queer-World Mending program, Independence Public Media Foundation, and Scribe Video.
-In 2024 jasmine was awarded The West Philly Creative Arts Grant and Illuminate the Arts Grant.
-These opportunities have enabled jasmine to craft bold, boundary-pushing stories that imagine what a truly just and equitable world can look like.

 Awarded Grants